Good local community relations are necessary for our business success.

-Chokwang Jotun, South Korea, has as a general target that all employees shall perform Corporate Responsibilty activities together with regular donations.
+Chokwang Jotun, South Korea, has as a general aim that all employees shall perform Corporate Responsibilty activities along with regular donations.

 Jotun Ibérica has collaborated with a foundation helping youngsters with socially difficult backgrounds, and has donated paint for the maintenance of the ships of this organization in the Balearic islands.